The SANE Media Centre welcomes interest from students researching issues related to media reporting and portrayal of mental illness and suicide.

 The Media Centre is happy to assist students in the development of assignments but will not undertake the work on behalf of the students.
 Please don’t send us your assignment questions – we will not complete your assignment for you.

-SANE Research Bulletins ask people affected by mental illness to give their views on issues which affect their lives - providing real-world evidence to support advocacy for improved services and attitudes.
+SANE Research Bulletins ask people affected by mental illness to give their views on issues that affect their lives - providing real-world evidence to support advocacy for improved services and attitudes.

 SANE Factsheets provide up-to-date and easy-to-read explanations of a range of mental health problems and related issues.